widmogrod/zf2-semi-http-cache/README.md

 ### Why semi http cache and not full flagged?

 ### What issues it solves?
-- Wrong Last-Modified date when your application is running on apache.
+- Wrong Last-Modified date when your application is running on Apache.
-  This date in Apache is index.php timestamp which is not accurate and can couse that browser will not cache response.
+  This date in taken from index.php modification date which is not accurate and can cause that browser won't cache response.

 ### What benefits it brings?
 - handling If-Modified-Since & 304 Not Modified which:
   - reducing bandwidth if not modified the response is only 304 header.
   - speed up response time by omitting dispatch event if browser content is not stale.
+- providing more accurate Last-Modified date solution
+- providing simple but flexible Cache-Control header control.

+### Why ``semi`` HTTP cache?
+Because things like Last-Modified date and If-Modified-Since are relative to max-age set per action.

 ## Installation